DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 	- At least one of the meds needs to be a movement power or something.
 People are getting the wrong idea that the meds are just buffs / heals
 - Add a charge meter or something to the UI to convey to the player how charged their current power is
-- Implement the new mechanics for the Toxicity Meter & Relapsing -
+- Implement the new mechanics for the Toxicity Meter & Relapsing

-# Other Stuff
+### Polish / Other Stuff
-- Add a flinch or something when getting hit & remove that deb
+- Add a flinch or something when getting hit & remove that debugging tooltip whenever the player takes damage

+### Bug Fixes
+- Controls don't disable while in menus
+- Other bugs idk